Tinawatawa

-Tinawatawa, also called Quinaouatoua, was an Iroquois village of the Seneca people on the western end of the Niagara corridor, described as "a fertile flat belt of land stretching from western New York to the head waters of the Thames River".
+Tinawatawa, also called Quinaouatoua or Tinaouataoua, was an Iroquois village of the Seneca people on the western end of the Niagara corridor, described as "a fertile flat belt of land stretching from western New York to the head waters of the Thames River".
 It was located on the western end of Lake Ontario.

 Location

 There are a number of theories about where the village was located.
 One theory is that it was east or northeast of present-day Westover, Ontario, on the north side of Spencer Creek and in Beverly Swamp, which was a winter hunting grounds site.
 From archaeological studies of what was called the Christianson Site, it was occupied about 1615 to 1630 by Iroquois people.

 Other theories are that Tinawatawa was along Ancaster Creek in Ancaster, Ontario, between Dundas and Brantford.
-It may have been in current day West Flamborough on the Grand River along a high ground trail that is now Regional Road 97.
+It may have been in current day West Flamborough along a high ground trail that is now Regional Road 97.
 Or, more probably, halfway to Brantford and the Grand River.